OncoRNALab/exRNAQC/Preprocessing_rebuttal/README.md

 - Read the sample list file to get pairs of sample IDs and their corresponding read files (R1 and R2).
 #### 5. Process Each Sample:
 - For each sample, perform the following steps:
   - Print the sample ID and read files being processed.
-	- Determine the deduplication mode and subsampling timing.
+  - Determine the deduplication mode and subsampling timing.
-	- Perform quality control (QC) and trimming:
+  - Perform quality control (QC) and trimming:
-	- Run FastQC on the original reads.
+  - Run FastQC on the original reads.
-	- If `adapter contamination` is specified, trim the adapters.
+  - If `adapter contamination` is specified, trim the adapters.
-	- Trim the reads to a specified length.
+  - Trim the reads to a specified length.
-	- Optionally, remove reads with bad quality.
+  - Optionally, remove reads with bad quality.
-	- Run FastQC on the trimmed reads.
+  - Run FastQC on the trimmed reads.
-	- If `repeat analysis` is enabled, skip the QC and trimming steps.
+  - If `repeat analysis` is enabled, skip the QC and trimming steps.
-	- If `single-end data` and `fragment length mean` or `standard deviation` are not provided, exit with an error.
+  - If `single-end data` and `fragment length mean` or `standard deviation` are not provided, exit with an error.
-	- Perform `subsampling` if specified.
+  - Perform `subsampling` if specified.
-	- Perform `deduplication`:
+  - Perform `deduplication`:
-	    - If using Clumpify, align reads with STAR, infer strandedness, remove duplicates, and run Kallisto quantification.
+    - If using Clumpify, align reads with STAR, infer strandedness, remove duplicates, and run Kallisto quantification.
-	    - If using Picard, align reads with STAR, deduplicate with Picard, convert BAM to FASTQ, and run Kallisto quantification.
+    - If using Picard, align reads with STAR, deduplicate with Picard, convert BAM to FASTQ, and run Kallisto quantification.
-	- Perform STAR alignment and sort BAM files by name.
+  - Sort BAM files by name.
-	- Run HTSeq for quantification and generate index statistics.
+  - Run HTSeq for quantification and generate index statistics.

-#### 6. Unload STAR Index:
+ ### 6. Unload STAR Index:
     - Unload the STAR index from memory after processing all samples.
 #### 7. Handle Subsampling Level Determination:
   - If `subsampling` is set to start but no subsampling level is provided, exit with instructions to determine the subsampling level after quality filtering.